viaacode/kranten-import-mule/readme.md

 ```

 You can restart the generation of a mets file by placing a message on the recover queue.
-This message should contain the pid of a partially genarted complex file.
+This message should contain the pid of a partially generated complex file.

 example: